KarelKubat/bitstream/README.md

         }
     }

-    // bits will now be (shown in groups of 8):
+    // bits will now be (shown here in groups of 8 for readability):
     // 01001000 01100101 01101100 01101100 01101111 00100000
     // 01010111 01101111 01110010 01101100 01100100